What ESZ4, NQU4, and CLM5 Mean on Your Trading Platform

 Futures Month Codes

 These letters never change.
-Memorize them and you can decode anything.
+Once you memorize them, you can decode any contract instantly.

 | Month | Code |